In a few short hours we may have voted Brexit or Bremain, who on earth knows!? Who is in control of all this anyway?!

 In this life alone, I have lived for several years on every continent except Antarctica and I have visited nearly 50 countries.
 I am, predictably enough, writing this article on yet another plane (flip, nice sunset!) on the way through a brief night to a brief dream in Reykjavik, next to a charming man who has lived all over the place, having just stood in line at the airport with someone else who also travels extensively.
 Yet all this is nothing compared to the infinite worlds within samsara wherein you and I have traveled through beginningless lives.
 And within those countless lifetimes, all those dreams …

 And waking life only seems more consistent than dream life because we bring some memory or mindfulness to it and so, in a way, have more time to get used to things before they change on us.
 (Our waking minds are gross minds, so we are better at using mindfulness than with our subtler levels of dreaming mind.)
-My sister-in-law’s mother, Christina, had a bad stroke and has spent the last several years in a nursing home.
+My sister-in-law’s mother, Christine, had a bad stroke and has spent the last several years in a nursing home.
 She has no short-term memory and describes the experience as “dream-like”.
 It is memory and memory alone, it seems, that makes coherence of appearances, strings them together into narratives; and so when we lack memory we can quickly lose the plot.
 Or have to do the same things over and over again, like a Guppy.

 Diversion from main article